-Announcements - These were NOT part of the bulk migration
+The following tools were NOT part of the bulk migration:

 Audio and Video Files

 Video and media files should be uploaded into the Media Library tool and not into Files.
-If you have some media files within the Files area, you can download the files from Files onto your computer to be able to upload into the Media Library.
+If you have some media files within the Files area, you can download them onto your computer to be able to upload into the Media Library.
 Please see this help document to download a file within your Canvas course.

 Media Gallery in Classes*v2

-The audio and videos within your Media Gallery/Media Library was not part of the bulk migration.
+Media Gallery/Media Library files were NOT part of the bulk migration.
 In order to have your Media Gallery/Media Library content migrated from Classes*v2 to Canvas, please see the articles below.
-If you would like assistance with migrating your media files, please submit the content migration form.
+If you would like assistance with migrating your media files, please submit the Course Content Migration Request form.